top of page

 IMG_9343.JPG

-Shuyi Zhang- Cello/Piano
+Shuyi Zhang- Cello

 Shuyi Zhang, a cellist from Shenzhen China, began her cello lesson with Artem Konstantinov and Haichang Huang.